Mobility Classes Edinburgh

 Mobility training aims to provide you with the tools to understand your body through movement, with you in the driver’s seat.

-In April, 2019 we will be launching the first Functional Range Conditioning mobility class in Edinburgh with our certified coach Alex McLaren.
+Below is an overview of the Functional Range Conditioning mobility class in Edinburgh with our certified coach Alex McLaren.

 - 5 Consecutive Weeks (including homework* between classes!)